 Now that you’re aware of the legal definition of a will let’s discuss what constitutes a will dispute.
 A will dispute pretty much what it sounds like: arguing the validity, influence, and interest of a legally binding will.
 Generally, a will dispute occurs whenever a beneficiary party member challenges or questions one or more of the provisions contained in the last choice.

 According to Justia, probate litigation is defined like so:

 “Any legal contest that arises due to a person’s death or mental incapacity will be filed in a probate court and can be categorized as probate litigation.” – Justia

 But, what does that mean?
-Well, in laymen terms, probate litigation is any contest of a last will and testament that has been approved by a probate court.
+Well, in laymen’s terms, probate litigation is any contest of the last will that a probate court has approved.
 To make things a little more clear, some common examples of probate litigation are as follows:

 - Will disputes

-- Suits regarding the wording and/or construction of a will
+- Suits regarding the wording and construction of a will

 - Trust modification suits

 - Lawsuits brought against fiduciaries for failing to follow the law